RyanCCollins/hacksmiths-website/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments
 Many thanks to the awesome team behind KeystoneJS!
+Their wonderful CMS and other open source software was inspiration for this site.

 ## Troubleshooting
 If you have any issues getting setup, there are a few things that you can try.First of all, the app will not run without environment variables.
 Follow the steps above in the "Environment Variable Setup" section.